 Below are more important loan details.
 If you have any questions about the application process or need help choosing the best loan program for you, please feel free to contact us.

 Want to get an idea of the rate you may qualify for before filling out an application?
 Check out EDvestinU’s one–of–a–kind Student Loan Payment Calculator.
 This custom calculator helps you estimate your private student loan rate, monthly payment amount, and total cost of loan.

 Start Now >

-2 Autopay Benefit: During Periods when payments are due, you will be eligible to receive a 0.50 percentage point interest rate reduction on your loan by authorizing our loan servicer to automatically deduct your payments each month from your bank account.
+2 Autopay Benefit: During Periods when payments are due, borrowers are eligible to receive a 0.50 percentage point interest rate reduction on their loan by authorizing our loan servicer to automatically deduct payments each month from the borrower’s bank account.
 The interest rate reduction for authorizing our servicer to automatically deduct monthly payments from a savings or checking account will not reduce the monthly payment, but will reduce the monthly finance charge, resulting in a lower total cost of loan.

 Student loan servicing from a nationally recognized nonprofit provider with 24/7 online account access and expert loan counseling from application to final payment.

 Unlike the competition, EDvestinU Student Loan Programs focus on stakeholders — the hard–working parents and college–bound students.

 Proceeds from the EDvestinU Loan Programs support scholarships and college access activities in 100% of N.H. public high schools.

 The opportunity to remove a cosigner from your loan(s) after 24 months of consecutive and on–time payments